Paterson, New South Wales

 Paterson is a small township in the lower Hunter Region of New South Wales, Australia.
-Located within Dungog Shire, it is situated on the Paterson River.
+Located within Dungog Shire and City of Maitland, it is situated on the Paterson River.
 It is in the middle of what was once dairy, timber and citrus country and is now more significantly a feeder town for the nearby mining industry in the Upper Hunter and the city of Newcastle.
 It was named after one of the first known Europeans in the area was Colonel William Paterson in 1801 surveyed the area beside the river.

 Geography

 It is approximately 15 minutes drive north along either Tocal or Paterson Roads from the nearest major township of Maitland.
-Paterson railway station lies on the main North Coast Railway Line between Sydney and Brisbane with daily services north to Dungog and south-east to Newcastle.
+Paterson railway station lies on the North Coast railway line between Sydney and Brisbane with daily services north to Dungog and south-east to Newcastle.

 Adjoining areas include Duns Creek, Martins Creek and Vacy.

+Climate

 History

 The area was once occupied by the Wonnarua and Worimi peoples, who are Aboriginal Australian groups.
 The first official European in the area was the man whose name the town was to adopt, Colonel William Paterson, who, in 1801, surveyed the area beside the river that Governor King named in his honour.

 As with so many colonial settlements, timbercutters, after local supplies of red cedar, followed in the footsteps of the explorers and surveyors.
 Indeed, the Hunter River, into which the Paterson River flows, was then known as the Cedar Arm due to the abundance of timber.